aryakaul/ughe-courses/README.md

 # UGHE Data Analysis courses

+## Course 1 - Intro. to Data Visualization

-## Step 1 - Download and install Anaconda
+### Step 1 - Download and install Anaconda

 To get started, we need to first download and install a `Python` coding environment with the necessary tools to get you started on your data analysis journey.